License GuideSOC 29-1024

 Read more

 Practicing prosthodontics without a license violates state law.
-Violators face civil fines and must forfeit any income earned from unlicensed work.
-Repeat offenses can result in criminal charges in some states, including potential jail time.
-The specific penalties vary by jurisdiction, but all states treat unlicensed practice as a serious violation.
+First-time violations typically result in civil fines and loss of any income earned from unlicensed work.
+Repeat offenses can trigger criminal penalties, including jail time in some states.
+The specific consequences vary by state, but enforcement is consistent across all jurisdictions.

 Career Outlook